klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator.md

      python3 c25k_ics_generator.py
      ```
 2. **Enter Your Information:**
-   - The script will prompt you for your age, weight (in kg), and gender (male/female).
+   - The script will prompt you for:
+     - Units (Metric or Imperial)
+     - Age
+     - Weight
+     - Gender
+     - Session start time (24h format, e.g., 07:00)
+     - Language (English or Spanish)
+     - Export format (ICS, CSV, JSON, or Google Fit CSV)
    - If any information is missing or invalid, the script will not generate the calendar.
-3. **Import the Calendar:**
+3. **Import the Calendar or Data:**
-   - Locate the generated `Couch_to_5K_Reminders.ics` file.
+   - Locate the generated file (e.g., `Couch_to_5K_Reminders.ics`, `.csv`, `.json`, or `Couch_to_5K_GoogleFit.csv`).
-   - Import it into your preferred calendar application.
+   - Import it into your preferred calendar or health application.

 ## Example

-To start the program on July 15, 2025, set in the script:
+To start the program on July 15, 2025, at 7:00 AM, set in the script or at the prompt:

 ```python
 start_day = datetime(2025, 7, 15)